Categories

 It kept us busy and afloat financially for the next ten years.

-Hermanus is a beautiful retirement village, right at the bottom tip of Africa, and understandably, my gym did not work well there.
+Hermanus is a beautiful retirement village, and my gym did not work well there.

 So, after a few years I moved it to Cape Town, the second most beautiful town in South Africa, after Hermanus…